Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/AKS_blue_green_rotation.md

   2- ReGenerate the other connection string

-  3- Update KeyVault secret with the other connection string
+  3- Update Key Vault secret with the other connection string

   4- Update ConfigMap